NooraHealth/branching-strategy/readme.md

 ![Clone branch](/clone.png)

-## Creating a Feature branches
+## Creating a Feature branch

-To create a Feature branches you need to checkout to Develop branch first then you need to create a Feature branches using below command
+To create a Feature branch you need to checkout to Develop branch first then you need to create a Feature branch using below command

 1. Create a New Branch
-It's a good practice to create a new branch for each set of changes you contribute:
+It's a good practice to create a new branch for each set of features you build:

 ```bash
 git checkout -b feature-branch-name